steveshogren/hugo-blog/content/post/optimization.md

 +++
-title = "MOBA Item Optimization In Haskell" date = "2017-11-27"
+title = "MOBA Linear Optimization In Haskell" date = "2017-11-27"
 Categories = ["technical skills"] draft=true
 +++

-I love MOBA's (DOTA, LoL, Paragon), and I love Haskell.
-Since Paragon is my current go-to game, I want to optimize exactly what cards should I buy to maximize my DPS.

 /*
 My friends and I used to play DOTA 1, back when it was just a Warcraft 3 mod.
 We'd play for hours, trying all the different characters and items.
 Fast forward to my current game: Paragon.